 Cattail Marsh includes 900-acres of wetlands and offers a variety of recreational activities with more than eight miles of gravel levee roads for jogging, hiking, biking, horseback riding, bird watching and wildlife photography.
 Alligators are regularly spotted sunbathing along the banks of Hillebrandt Bayou and Willow Marsh Bayou.

-Just a short drive from Beaumont, you'll find McFaddin and Texas Point Wildlife Refuges where you can explore bayous and trails along one of the largest remaining freshwater marshes on the Texas coast.
+Just a short drive from Beaumont, you'll find McFaddin and Texas Point Wildlife Refuges where you can explore bayous and trails along one of the largest remaining freshwater marshes on the Texas coast - and home to plenty of alligators.

 21559 FM 365